MikylaWilfred0306/Magic-of-the-Witch/README.md

 # Magic-of-the-Witch
-This is the start of an rpg unity game.
+This is a rpg unity game.
 The project was for my capstone in my senior year of college.
 The presentation is the uploaded pdf.

 ## The Story